-The 2010 inspection of the LUCs at SS015 found that administrative controls and existing physical infrastructure are adequate to enforce the environmental restriction.
+The 2011 inspection of the LUCs at SS015 found that administrative controls and existing physical infrastructure are adequate to enforce the environmental restriction.
 In addition, the inspectors noted a potential for additional physical barriers (i.e., fences) and signage to adversely impact vehicle operations.
 There is no evidence that the cadmium-impacted soil beneath the concrete parking area has been disturbed.
 Photograph 1 in Appendix B of this report shows the controlled area at SS015.

 SS015 is located on the southern side of Hickam Avenue, which is a primary access road when visiting restoration sites on the western part of the base.
-A large amount of field work took place in 2010 to support the GSAP sampling, additional site characterizations, and the Emulsified Vegetable Oil Injections at SS015 and other sites in the western part of the base as part of an optimization of interim groundwater remedial actions.
-In addition, SS015 is located between the Asset Management Flight building and the CH2M HILL office on Travis, so at least one restoration project manager or contractor field specialist drove by the controlled area of SS015 on an average of at least once a week.
+SS015 is located between the Asset Management Flight building and the CH2M HILL office on Travis, so at least one restoration project manager or contractor field specialist drove by the controlled area of SS015 on an average of about once a month.